explorable-viz/esop2025/author-response/response.md

 connection of type I → O1 × O2 which can then be either pre- or post-composed with its own dual, although this is not yet described in the paper.
 One of the two composites yields a "linked inputs" analysis of type I → I;
 the other composite (of type O1 × O2 → O1 × O2) can then be used to recover the POPL 2022 "linked outputs"
-approach, via projection operators which also have conjugates.
+approach, via products which also have conjugates.
 (For example the projection π₁: O1 × O2 → O1 has a conjugate [id , const ⊥] : O1 → O1 × O2 which supplies the bottom demand for the right view.)
-We will
+We will explain
-explain this to clarify the delta from the POPL 2022 work and show how additional general-purpose combinators for reasoning about data dependencies are easy to derive.
+this to clarify the delta from the POPL 2022 work and show how additional general-purpose combinators for reasoning about data dependencies are easy to derive.
 We will also show how this provides a formal account of "brushing and linking", as requested by Reviewer A.

-Our implementation also uses projections-with-conjugates on language-level constructs such as environments to provide more focused queries (e.g. finding outputs that are related via a specific environment variable); we will use this to further connect graphs/graph queries (section 3) to programs/executions (section 4), as also highlighted by Reviewer A.
+Our implementation also uses products-with-conjugates (a form of biproduct) on language-level constructs such as environments to provide more focused queries (e.g. finding outputs that are related via a specific environment variable); we will use this to further connect graphs/graph queries (section 3) to programs/executions (section 4), as also highlighted by Reviewer A.

 ### R2.
 Correctness statements relating graphs/graph operators to semantics (Reviewers A and B)